 Unusual Options Activity Insight: Visa

-On Tuesday, shares of Visa (NYSE:V) saw unusual options activity.
-After the option alert, the stock price moved down to $250.19.
+Visa (NYSE:V) shares experienced unusual options activity on Wednesday.
+The stock price moved down to $247.57 following the option alert.

 - Trade Type: PUT